12 meeting types / time-blocked / no sign-up

 Meeting effectiveness score

 End each recurring meeting with a 1-to-5 rating from all attendees.
 Track the average over time.
-Teams that measure see 22% improvement within 8 weeks (Hypercontext).
+Teams that measure meeting quality tend to improve it, because the act of rating surfaces problems early.
 If scores drop below 3.5 for two consecutive weeks, restructure or change the cadence.

 Related